LafeLabs/thing/scrolls/iconfactory.md

 An Icon is a sequence of [Geometron](scrolls/bookofgeometron.md) actions which creates a symbol from an array of 64x64 pixels.
 This can be used to create clay printed coins, clay printed jewelry, clay systems of self-replicating media, printed plastic trash, 3d printed parts, and spray stencils which can be printed in a laser cutter or paper printer with a pin.
 Icons can also be integrated into other documents and pages in the [Geometron](scrolls/bookofgeometron.md) system, especially [maps](scrolls/maps.md).

 This [Scroll](scrolls/scrolls.md) documents how to create icons from start to finish.
 There are many ways to use this, and we will show you how to do several of them here.
 We try to make this as widely usable as possible, allowing you to mix and match parts of the system so you can participate with minimal resources.
+That said, you will need a working Geometron server which you can edit things on in order to do this, as well as a clay icon printer documented elsewhere to make the clay crafts.

 ## Step 1: Think of a symbol